Positivity: 10 Tips to Change Your Negative Mindset

-Positivity is basically related to seeing each activity in a beneficial way, seeing the world with winning eyes.
-Positivity is closely related to faith and self-confidence.
-Believing that everything will turn out well for us is not a simple matter, nor does it guarantee that it will, but it fills us with conviction and inner strength to try.
+However, believing that everything will turn out well is not a simple matter – nor does it guarantee that a happy ending will actually happen.
+Still, it fills us with conviction and inner strength to try.

-Basically, positivity is about putting aside the negative, isolating all feelings of failure and turning them into success and joy.
+At its core, positivity is about putting aside the negative, isolating all feelings of failure, and turning them into success and joy.

-Positivity is a state of mind, it is nothing more than a way of seeing things, and therefore, it can be modified and transformed into a habit.
-Being positive is not achieved overnight, but it is easier than many people think.
+Positivity is a state of mind, it is nothing more than a way of seeing things.
+Therefore, it can be modified and transformed into a habit.
+And while this shift won’t happen overnight, it’s easier than people realize.

-If you spend a few hours of your day analyzing your thoughts, you will discover that you are actually more negative than you think, so there is indeed a way to improve and eliminate all the negativity, in order to increase positivity and its effects on your life.
+If you spend a few hours of your day analyzing your thoughts, you will discover that you are actually more negative than you think.
+So, there is a way to improve and eliminate all the negativity in order to increase positivity and its effects on your life.

 Just with phrases like: “I hope everything goes well”, “I might win”, “I don’t think I did as well as I expected, etc.”, people condition themselves under a negative mental state.
 It not only limits our ability to adapt and cope, but it can create other problems elsewhere in our minds and bodies.

-Modifying such thoughts for others such as: “I know I will do very well”, “of course I will win”, “I did better than I expected, etc.” you will fill your mind with positive thoughts, and therefore, the results will also be positive.
+Modifying such thoughts for others such as: “I know I will do very well”, “Of course I will win”, “I did better than I expected, etc.” are some simple ways to start the shifting process.

 Fear keeps positivity away

-Fear makes us insecure, it restricts us, and it alienates us.
-Fear is something natural, it is that alarm that tells us, beware, something might happen.
-However, what will happen?
-There are only two options, broadly speaking.
-Something we feel as good, or something bad.
-Probably a fifty-fifty chance.
+It makes us insecure, it restricts us, and it alienates us.
+Fear is something natural, it is that alarm that tells us, “Beware, something might happen.”
+However, what will truly happen?
+Are outcomes really as bad as we imagine them?
+Or is the swirl of nightmarish thoughts the real enemy?

 It has been shown that people with a positive mind live longer and better than people with a negative one.
 Fear literally can cut our lifespan.
 So, we can choose to wake up in the morning and grumble about everything wrong with the day.
 Or, we can try to find the good in things.